SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/prepare-sharepoint.md

 1. Go to `online.superoffice.com`.
 2. Type in the email address, click **Next**.
 3. Type in the current SuperOffice password, click **Next**.
 4. SuperOffice will recognize the domain name and force the user to switch to IDP authentication.
-Click **O365** to enable O365 authentication for this user.
+Click **O365** to enable Microsoft 365 authentication for this user.
-    * If your browser already has an active O365 session - it will re-use this session to log you automatically in.
+    * If your browser already has an active Microsoft 365 session - it will re-use this session to log you automatically in.
-    * If your browser has no active O365 session - it will redirect you to your O365 for authentication, before logging you into CRM Online.
+    * If your browser has no active Microsoft 365 session - it will redirect you to your Microsoft 365 for authentication, before logging you into CRM Online.

-The "Forgot password" feature is now handled by O365 - since O365 is activated as the authentication method for this site.
+The "Forgot password" feature is now handled by Microsoft 365 - since Microsoft 365 is activated as the authentication method for this site.

 If some existing users do not get asked to switch to IDP authentication, a user may force this by completing a "reset password" in SuperOffice.
 Next time, after logging, after resetting the password, the user is asked to switch to IDP authentication.